 I tried to make some sense out of that with an argument that equitable ownership is a form of ownership and the requirement to assign inventions that a contractor-employer already equitably owns is a matter of perfecting the contractor-employer’s ownership rights.
 Still, it’s nutty in the sense that the federal government now forces contractors to own inventions that contractors may not have any desire to own in the first place.
 But now the contractors have to take title to those inventions and then notify the government that they do not wish to retain that title, and then the government can do what it usually does and ignore the whole business.

-The likely upshot of the assignment clause is that university administrators will claim that Bayh-Dole has been fixed and now surely does require universities to require their inventors to assign all inventions.
+The likely upshot of the assignment clause is that university administrators will claim that Bayh-Dole has been fixed and now surely does require universities to require their inventors to assign all inventions made with federal support.
 That’s not the case, but university administrators often engage in patch thinking for complicated things and assert the most foolish things.

 NIST has made other changes, however, and these may matter more.
 So let’s look at a few of those.
 Here an overview:

 1/NIST puts multiple patent rights clauses into a single omnibus patent rights clause loaded with conditionals and then renumbers.